ueno/base-drafts/draft-ietf-quic-transport.md

-Upon first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets, including any subsequent 0-RTT packets.
-That means that a client might change the Destination Connection ID twice during connection establishment, once in response to a Retry and once in response to the first Initial packet from the server.
+Upon first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets, including any 0-RTT packets.
+A client changes the Destination Connection ID field if it receives a Retry packet.
+A client always changes the Destination Connection ID field in response to the first Initial packet received from a server.
 Once a client has received an Initial packet from the server, it MUST discard any packet it receives with a different Source Connection ID.

+Each endpoint includes the connection ID it includes in Initial packets in the handshake_connection_id transport parameter and validates the value chosen by its peer; see {{transport-parameter-definitions}}.
+When sending a Retry packet or the first Initial packet, a server MUST select values for the Source Connection ID field that differ from the values the client includes in the Destination Connection ID field.
+These measures ensure that the choice of connection ID cannot be influenced by an attacker.

 A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or